-The Lunar Orbital Platform-Gateway is a proposed NASA program that would bring astronauts to the moon to operate a lunar space station.
+The Gateway, formerly known as the Lunar Orbital Platform-Gateway, is a proposed NASA program that would bring astronauts to the moon to operate a lunar space station.
 The concept has generated a wealth of research and numerous political discussions since 2017, especially because NASA's stated goal under the Trump administration is to return to the moon before going to Mars.

 The hardware and mission design are still in the early stages of development, but as of mid-2018, NASA envisions a lunar outpost (supplied by Space Launch System rockets) that would hold four people.
 Unlike the International Space Station, the outpost would not always have a crew on board and would have the capability to perform scientific experiments autonomously.
 The prime contractor for the first module should be announced in 2019.